chyluth/ABON/README.md

 * Members can be retrieved using keyname or node name if name is unique

 ### Example: To retrieve ABON Object
+Step-by-step method:
-Get document from ABON reader
+> Get document from ABON reader

 	Document document = abonReader.getDocument();